spatie/laravel-resource-links/README.md

 ### Route parameters

 An endpoint resource will try to deduce the parameters for a route as best as possible when generating the endpoint to that route.
-The first thing we do is looking at the model given to your resource, and we try to create the endpoints from that.
+The first thing we do is looking at the model given to your resource, and the packages tries to create the endpoints from that.

-If no model is given or more parameters are required, then we'll start searching the parameters of the current route for parameters that can be used to construct the endpoint.
+If no model is given or more parameters are required, then the package will start searching the parameters of the current route for parameters that can be used to construct the endpoint.

-It is not always possible to automatically deduce all the parameters for a route, that's why it is possible to specify the parameters for an endpoint:
+You can also manually specify the route parameters.

 ```php
 class UserResource extends JsonResource